-Screen Scotland, working in partnership with International Film Festival Rotterdam (IFFR), is offering two fully funded places on Rotterdam Lab 2023.
-The 52nd edition of IFFR will be taking place Monday 25 January – Friday 5 February 2023, with the lab running Saturday 28 January - Wednesday 1 February 2023.
+Screen Scotland, working in partnership with International Film Festival Rotterdam (IFFR), is offering a fully funded place on Rotterdam Lab 2024.
+The next edition of IFFR will take place Thursday 25 January – Sunday 4 February 2024, with the lab running Saturday 27 - Wednesday 31 January 2024.

 About CineMart and Rotterdam Lab

-CineMart, in its 40th edition, is known as an informal market attended by a large number of international film professionals who are keen to invest in new film projects and who like to work in a professional, but easy-going atmosphere.
+CineMart is as an informal market attended by a large number of international film professionals who are keen to invest in new film projects and who like to work in a professional, but easy-going atmosphere.

 The aim of Rotterdam Lab is to give emerging producers the possibility to get acquainted with the daily routine at an international film festival and co-production market, but also to acquire as much information, inspiration and new tools as possible, work on their skill set and to enlarge their international network with acclaimed members of the international film industry.

-The lab will convene around 75 emerging producers from all over the world at Rotterdam for five days.
+The lab will convene emerging producers from all over the world at Rotterdam for five days.

-Screen Scotland invites applications from producers based in Scotland who have produced two short films, and have a feature in development that they are interested in co-producing.
+Screen Scotland invites applications from producers based in Scotland who have produced two short films and have a feature in development that they are interested in co-producing internationally.